Tim O'Leary

-Tim "Tinhead" O'Leary is a fictional character from the British Channel 4 soap opera Brookside, played by Philip Olivier.
+Tim "Tinhead" O'Leary is a fictional character from the British Channel 4 soap opera's Brookside and Hollyoaks, played by Philip Olivier.
 The character debuted on-screen during the episode broadcast on 22 May 1996.
 Tim remained on-screen until the final episode of the series in 2003.
 Tim subsequently appeared in a video spin-off, Brookside: Unfinished Business.
-Olivier returned as Tim in a 2025 Brookside and Hollyoaks crossover episode as part of latter series’ 30th Anniversary.
+Olivier returned as Tim in a 2025 Brookside and Hollyoaks crossover episode as part of latter series’ thirtieth Anniversary.
+Olivier continued to appear in the role during Hollyoaks episodes broadcast in January 2026 when the show had him enter into a relationship with Liberty Savage (Jessamy Stoddart) as well as having links to gangster character Warren Fox (Jamie Lomas).

-In 2025, as part of the celebration of the 30th anniversary of Hollyoaks O'Leary reprised the role of Tinhead in a special Brookside crossover, which also featured Mick Johnson, Sinbad, Bobby, Shelia and Barry Grant, Nikki Shadwick and Billy Corkhill.
-The episode revealed that Donny of Hollyoaks, was indeed Mick Johnson.
-The episode also gave several nods to Brookside's history and Phil Redmond, who created both soaps, had a cameo.

 Development

 In his early years, Tim was portrayed as a "bad lad" and school bully.
 Tim dislikes Danny Simpson (Andrew Butler) because he is a snob and bullies him.
 He forms a friendship with Leo Johnson (Steven Cole) but becomes a bad influence on him.
 Tim begins to commit petty crimes such as breaking into the Simpson's house and stealing a computer.
 He then hides a load of stolen alcopops at the local youth group.
 Jimmy Corkhill (Dean Sullivan) identifies Tim as the culprit but decides to help him avoid being caught by the police.
 Tim's bad behaviour eventually leads to his expulsion from school, despite his mother works at the local school as a governor.
 Writers continued to use Jimmy in transforming Tim's character and he is portrayed investing more time trying to correct Tim's wayward behaviour.
 He offers Tim work delivering pizzas but is shocked to discover he has been overcharging customers for their meal.
 Jimmy's wife Jackie Corkhill (Sue Jenkins) tries to discourage him from helping Tim anymore.
 Jimmy ignores her wishes because he does not want Tim to end up like his son Little Jimmy Corkhill (George Christopher).

 A writer from the show's official website described Tim as being "the cause of much consternation" for his neighbours "as he stomped around with unchecked bravado."
 It was "inevitable" that Tim's "outlandish behaviour" got him into trouble with the law.
 However, writers used Sinbad Sweeney as a father figure for Tim and with his guidance Tim became "more settled and mature".
 Writers later paired Tim with Emily Shadwick (Jennifer Ellison), who led Tim back into his old ways.
 Tim's "resistance to Emily's feminine wiles is practically non existent".
 His involvement with Emily ultimately ends up with Tim being sent to prison.
-Olivier also played the role in a direct to DVD spin-off, titled Brookside: Unfinished Business.
 In 2002, Olivier stated "it's fun playing a bad lad".
 He added that he was nothing like his character because "Tim is a lot more daring and jumps before he thinks."